peterjmartinson/peterjmartinson.github.io/_posts/2018-04-10-Cosmic-Rays.md

 In late 2013 through 2014, a series of articles came out detailing the initial findings.
 One of these papers, [Does the worsening galactic cosmic radiation environment observed by CRaTER preclude future manned deep space exploration?](LINK), by Schwadron et al., definitively warned that it was looking pretty bad for the astronauts.

 They combined cosmic ray measurements made by CRaTER with those made by the [Advanced Composition Explorer (ACE)](LINK) to build a picture of the environment going back to about the year 2000.
 They then used a model to relate the galactic cosmic ray (GCR) flux to strength of the solar cycle, as indicated by sunspot number.
-Combining these two sets of data (observation and model), they then make a forecast about the GCR flux for the coming solar minimum.
+Combining these two sets of data (observation and model), they then were able to make a forecast about the GCR flux for the coming solar minimum, depending on just which minimum we end up with (more on this below).

+They noted that, based on GCR flux measured by ACE during the previous solar minimum (~2009), male astronauts would reach their recommended limit of GCR exposure within 400 days, and female astronauts would reach theirs within 300.
+Based on forecasts of the next solar minimum (~2019), exposure times would decrease by about 20%:  about 320 days for male astronauts, and about 240 days for female.
+Given about six months to travel from Earth to Mars, and then six months back, a crew would easily exceed their GCR dose rates and enter dangerous territory.

+In the latest paper, [Update on the worsening particle radiation environment observed by CRaTER and implications for future human deep-space exploration](LINK), Schwadron et al. revisit this prediction, since we're almost in the middle of solar minimum.
+Their conclusion?
+The 2014 overestimated the friskiness of our sun by about 10%.
+In other words, astronauts will be able to spend even less time than expected in deep space.